 Children who attend our local cub/scout troop and who are members of our school community had a great day visiting Westminster.
-The trip started with fun on the tube and a trip on the London Eye.
-Lunch in the park and an afternoon stroll to No 10.
-Horse guards parade followed by an ice cream in Trafalgar Square.
+The trip started with fun on the tube and a trip on the London Eye. lunch in the park and an afternoon stroll to No 10.
+Horse guards parade followed then an ice cream in Trafalgar Square.
 A great start to the day!

 This was followed by a visit to Westminster which started with the children watching live debates in the houses of Lords and Commons.
 What followed was a debating workshop where it was debated “should homework be banned?”

 Tea in pizza express and train home.

 The Royal Wedding

 We used the BBC newsround site to follow the Royal Wedding news;

 At Sandal Castle Primary School we celebrate differences and diversity.

 Two Minute Silence - 10 th November 2017